pambaka/eCommerce-Application/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation (if applicable).
 - [ ] My changes generate no new warnings or errors.

 #### Additional Information